Jerjerzanne/encs393-project-artifact/docs/index.md

-(Please note that this a project for a course in University and I do not support the system, it is merely academic to compare what China's Social Credit System could look like in a Western Libertarian country like the USA)
+(Please note that this a project for a course in University and I do not support the system, it is merely academic to compare what China's Social Credit System could look like in a libertarian country)

 ![](./scs.jpg)